pimbrouwers/Validus/README.md

             Age       : int
       }

-// Internal domain model for name's type Name = { First : string; Last : string }
+// Internal domain model for names type Name = { First : string; Last : string }

 // Internal person record, which has been validated